Special-Niewbie/HandleOS/features.md

        - **Explanation**
          By default, Core Isolation and CFG are set to OFF to optimize performance, especially on systems with limited resources.
 Enabling these features provides additional security but may impact system performance.
 So for majority of the situation it's safe to keep turning OFF, consider enabling them if you require enhanced protection against potential threats and are willing to trade off some performance for increased security.

-11. **Reduce Network Latency**
+11. **Reduce Network Latency:**
     The `Reduce Network Latency` option is designed to optimize your network performance by adjusting the handling of network packets for online competitive Games.
 Here’s a brief overview of how it works and when to use it:

-    **Understanding Nagle's Algorithm**
-        Nagle's Algorithm is a technique used to improve network efficiency by reducing the number of small packets sent over the network.
+- **Understanding Nagle's Algorithm** - Nagle's Algorithm is a technique used to improve network efficiency by reducing the number of small packets sent over the network.
 It works by buffering small packets until a full-sized packet can be sent.
 This can be beneficial for high-bandwidth connections with large data transfers but may introduce delays in latency-sensitive applications.

     *Recommendations*